Home / Recipes / Brunch / Super Easy Sheet Pan Pancakes from Mix

 See recipe card for full information on ingredients and quantities.

-Add In Ingredients- Try chocolate chips, fresh blueberries, chopped nut, peanut butter or Nutella for a decadent breakfast treat, while cinnamon sugar and lemon juice add a subtle yet satisfying flavor.
+Add In Ingredients- Try adding chocolate chips, fresh blueberries, chopped nuts, peanut butter or Nutella for a decadent breakfast treat, while cinnamon sugar and lemon juice add a subtle yet satisfying flavor.

 You can also add a few tablespoons of cocoa powder to make a chocolate pancake batter.